cs1302uga/cs1302-tutorials/javafx/javafx.md

 1. First, you need to ensure that your terminal emulator supports X-forwarding.
 This allows the GUI parts of your application to be forwarded to your local computer in addition to the terminal output.
 To check this, work through the rest of this section of the tutorial.
-First, login to Odin using the `ssh` command along with the `-XY` option.
+First, log in to Odin using the `ssh` command along with the `-XY` option.
    As always, be sure to replace `username` with your Odin username.

    ```